Frequently Asked Questions

 DR providers must collect and retain participant information, which may be reviewed by the CEC in an audit, as described in Chapter 7, Section D of the DSGS Program Guidelines.

-Virtual power plant (VPP) aggregators must collect and maintain the following information to enroll eligible participants under Incentive Option 3:
+Storage (VPP) aggregators must collect and maintain the following information to enroll eligible participants under Incentive Option 3:

 - Legal name of the participant or name on the utility bill at the participating site